Learn how to make a DIY Origami Lucky Star Garland ... then use the homemade garland to decorate your home or hang on your Christmas tree!

 I have a total Charlie Brown Christmas tree.
-It’s fake, and my husband and I bought it at Walgreens last year .
-Very classy, I know.
+My husband and I bought it at Walgreens last year ... very classy, I know.

-It’s actually really petite and adorable, although you can see right through it.
+This petite tree is actually quite adorable, although you can see right through it.
 That's part of the charm though, right?

 It's been a while since I've done origami, so this was a fun project.
 I used the Lucky Star pattern, which is super easy once you get the hang of it.